finanalyst/raku-pod-render/RakuClosureTemplates.md

 *  `closure-temp.raku` is an array of templates, including a custom `image` template.
-The templates are designed for `Pod::To::HTML`.
+The templates are designed for `Pod::To::HTML2`.

 *  `extra-test.raku` is a hash with the template structure for the `image` template.